switer/muxjs/README.md

 [![Coverage Status](https://coveralls.io/repos/switer/muxjs/badge.svg?branch=master)](https://coveralls.io/r/switer/muxjs?branch=master)
 [![npm version](https://badge.fury.io/js/muxjs.svg)](http://badge.fury.io/js/muxjs)

 Using Muxjs is easy to track the app state.
-What's app state and how to describe state tansition.
-When your look back code and find some logic are described as below:
+What's state and it's tansition?
+When look back your codes, often find some logic are described as below:
 > if this condition and this other condition are met, then this value should be 'x'.

-So,  *vars* of conditions are state, and *condition* is transition, and *'x'* is transpositional state.
-Using **Muxjs**, you can track  *vars* changing and transition's result *'x'*  changing by subscribing their **change event**.
+Here,  *vars* of condition are state, and *condition* is transition, so *'x'* is the transposition's result.
+**Muxjs** give the way to subscribe *vars*'s changs and transition's result *'x'*'s changes.

-Let's look at the example case diagram of a stateful application.
+Let's look at the diagram of an example case of an stateful application:

 ![Case Diagram](http://switer.qiniudn.com/muxjs.png)

-`Left` of diagram is a app's **view-controller** with 5 state (circle), and 3 state **transition logic** (rhombus).<br />
+`Left` of diagram is a **view-controller** with 5 state (circle) and 3 **transition** (rhombus).<br />
-`Right` of disgram is an **UI Page** with 4 parts, each part depend on state or state-transition.
+`Right` of disgram is an **UI Page** with 4 parts, each part depend on one state or transition.
-If state is trackable, then binding specified DOM opertions to state changing, finally it implement the **data to DOM binding**.
+If we can subscribe all changes of state and transition, so we can bind specified DOM opertion when state/transition change, finally it implement the **data to DOM binding** , event can do more stuff for a completed **MVVM** framework such as [Zect](https://github.com/switer/Zect).
 It's usefull, all right?

 ## Installation
 **browser:**